Quantitative spectral inequalities for the anisotropic Shubin operators and applications to null-controllability: Statement of the main results

 \begin{rk} Suppose again that the functions $\sigma$ and $\rho$ satisfy \eqref{eq:gammarhoBounds}, so that

 In this case, it is easy to check that the spectral inequality \eqref{eq:specIneq} can be written as

 with a possibly different constant $K \geq 1$.
 This extends \cite[Theorem~2.1\,(i)]{Martin}, where only the case $a = 0$ and $\delta \in [0,1]$ is considered.
 At the same time, our bound in \eqref{eq:specweakly} is much more explicit in the model parameters, which is very useful in the context of control theory, see Section~\ref{ssec:exactContr} below.
 It should be mentioned, however, that in \eqref{eq:specweakly} with $a = 0$ the formal homogenization limit as $L \to 0$ results in a right-hand side where the constant still depends on $\lambda$.
 This is due to the $\log(1+\lambda)$-term in \eqref{eq:specweakly} (resp.\ \eqref{eq:specIneq}) but is highly unintuitive and not consistent with the known behaviour for the free Laplacian and the harmonic oscillator.
 This is one reason why this term is considered unfavourable and should be removed in future research if possible, cf.\ Remark~\ref{rk:agmon} below.
-Another, more specific, reason in the context of Baouendi-Grushin operators is elaborated in Remark~\ref{rk:BaouendiGrushin} below.

 It is also worth to note that for $a = 0$ (for simplicity) and $\delta \in [0,1]$ the estimate \eqref{eq:specweakly} can for $\lambda \geq 1$ be written as

 with yet another constant $K > 0$, now also depending on $L$, $\theta$, and $\delta$.
 This is stronger than the general estimate \eqref{eq:genesti}.
 By contrast, if $a = 0$ and $\delta > 1$, estimate \eqref{eq:specweakly} writes for $\lambda \geq 1$ as